ethanryan/presidents-api/README.md

 This app is hosted on Heroku.

 Note: the GoogleSpreadsheet client_secret.json file is hidden from this GitHub repo.
+When updating this Node app, make sure data/client_secret.json is not being ignored by Heroku.

 Screenshot of [frontend](http://jsfiddle.net/ethanryan/Levs4rmb/):